darpanpathak/xobin-forum/README.md

 - [gulp](http://gulpjs.com/)

 ##Steps to clone and run the project
-1. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) > `git clone https://github.com/darpanpathak/MEAN2-MarvelApp.git`
+1. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) > `https://github.com/darpanpathak/xobin-forum.git`
 2. Open this repository with any of your favourite IDE(I am using Visual Studio Code)
 3. Run > **npm install** in command prompt to install npm dependencies
 4. Run > **gulp** in command prompt